electron-ac/ElectronAnticheat/README.md

 # Installation
 To install Electron Anticheat go to [our website](https://electronac.uk.to/), and create an account.
 After this process is complete you will be able to download te anticheat and drag it into your resources folder.
-Add start ElectronAC to you server.cfg, and your all done!
+Add start ElectronAC to you server.cfg, and you are all done!